carlosedp/lbconfig-operator/Readme.md

 To run the operator locally without deploying it to the cluster (using configurations use the defined in the `$HOME/.kube/config`), do not use `make deploy`, instead use `make run`.
 Create CRs (secret, backend, LB) as normal.

-To remove the manifests to the cluster: `make teardown`
+To remove the manifests to the cluster: `make undeploy`

 ## Distribute